Student Management

 Lost Property

 The school cannot accept responsibility for items stolen or lost.
-If valuable items need to be brought to school, they should be handed to the School Office or Sub School Offices for safe keeping.
+If valuable items need to be brought to school, hand them to the School Office.
+Alternatively, give them to Sub School Offices for safe keeping.
 All student items should be clearly marked with the student’s name.

 Students can check for lost property at the School Office at recess, lunchtime and after school.